method5/method5/uninstall_method5.md

 	end;
 	/

-Drop temporary tables that hold Method5 data retrieved from targets:
+	--Drop temporary tables that hold Method5 data retrieved from targets: begin

-	begin
 		for tables in
 		(